-Notre Dame de Namur University I.D. cards are required of all students and are issued free of charge at the time of registration from the Public Safety Office at St. Mary's 111.
+Notre Dame de Namur University I.D. cards are required of all students and are issued free of charge at the time of registration from the Student Life and Leadership Office at the Campus Center.

 FINANCIAL INFORMATION

 Tuition, Fees, Room, and Board